 That’s 240+ minutes a day (e.g. over 4 hours).
 And, at ten minutes each, you’re barely getting your toe wet.
 If we ever want to develop actual competence – and generate real visibility – we need to start narrowing our options fast.

 But before we start chopping, we need to figure out what works for us.

 If you’re already overwhelmed by marketing, you skimmed that list and probably had a brain aneurysm.
 What’s best?
 How much does it cost?
 Will it work for my book?
 But it didn’t work for this other book…can I risk it?

 At the beginning, you need to try things before you can cull the list.
 Go wide before you go narrow.
 That means, at least at the start, you’ll have more than three traffic sources.
 To be clear, this does not mean trying three hundred things at once.
 Nor does it mean throwing cash around willy-nilly.
 We must still delve deep enough to tell whether something works, which inevitably demands time.

 Remember: There are plenty of places to find readers.
-More sources, in fact, than you could hope to fully explore in a lifetime.
+More sources, in fact, than you could hope to master in a lifetime.
 Unlike most other guides, however, we’re not looking for just anything that can give us traffic.

 We’re searching for the best sources of readers possible.
 This idea seems obvious, but it’s radical enough to make you pause and say, but wait a second.
 I’ve been struggling for months, maybe years.
 I don’t deserve the best.
 I can’t ask for the best.
 I’ll just settle for anything.
 A few little old readers…